-We think the current value positioning of SunGold is sustainable in the current competitive environment, provided we keep demand ahead of supply and have steady year-onyear volume increases of continued high-quality fruit.
+We think the current value positioning of SunGold Kiwifruit is sustainable in the current competitive environment, provided we keep demand ahead of supply and have steady year-on-year volume increases of continued high-quality fruit.
 Our pricing will inevitably come under pressure if our competitive environment changes unfavourably.

-We are seeing this in the Northern Hemisphere already, but it appears other Southern Hemisphere countries continue to struggle to commercialise Golds due to pest and diseaserelated issues.
+We are seeing this in the Northern Hemisphere already, but it appears other Southern Hemisphere countries continue to struggle to commercialise Golds due to pest and disease related issues.
 Growers should anticipate alternative Southern Hemisphere supply options will eventually be successful and therefore returns will moderate in the longer term.

-Modelling suggests average OGR per-hectare returns can be sustained above \$100,000 over the five-year timeframe (subject to a favourable competitive environment), on volumes growing to over 115 million trays in 2024/25.
-As always, this Outlook is dependent on seasonal factors, such as volume. taste and market conditions, and on broader factors such as biosecurity and market access.
+Modelling suggests average OGR per-hectare returns can be sustained between \$123,000 to \$180,000 over the five-year timeframe (subject to a favourable competitive environment), on volumes growing to 128 million trays in 2025/26.
+As always, this Outlook is dependent on seasonal factors, such as volume, taste and market conditions, and on broader factors such as biosecurity and market access.

-The strength of our strategy is underwritten by the quality performance of SunGold and our plan assumes that taste and storage characteristics meet customer expectations and continue to drive sales rates and maintain the sales window.
+The strength of our strategy is underwritten by the quality performance of SunGold Kiwifruit and our plan assumes that taste and storage characteristics meet customer expectations and continue to drive sales rates and maintain the sales window.

-Currently demand growth is strong and we believe we can grow Class 1 conventional SunGold at up to 8 to 10 million trays consistently a year.
+Currently demand growth is strong and we believe we can grow Class I conventional SunGold Kiwifruit at up to 8 to 10 million trays consistently a year.
 We will inevitably see a flattening of demand at some point in the future and understanding demand growth potential is a key focus for us.
 At the end of each season we will review quality and storage-related performance together with the growth in weekly run-rates we have achieved in that season and the potential demand in each market and in new market or demand opportunities.
 Based on this review we will confirm the licence release volume for the following year.

-It is strategically important to grow SunGold in the competitive context, in order to remain category leaders and hold shelf space and maintain customer relationships as the competition increases.
-SunGold allows us to offer value-adding opportunities to growers to expand their production base with a proven high-returning Plant Variety Right product and strengthen our supply base.
+It is strategically important to grow SunGold Kiwifruit in the competitive context, in order to remain category leaders and hold shelf space and maintain customer relationships as the competition increases.
+SunGold Kiwifruit allows us to offer value-adding opportunities to growers to expand their production base with a proven high-returning Plant Variety Right product and strengthen our supply base.

-Based on the February forecast for the 2019/20 season, the average Fruit and Service Payment, including loyalty, paid per hectare is \$206,000.
+Based on the November forecast for the 2020/21 season, the average Fruit and Service Payment, including loyalty, paid per hectare is \$233,977.

-The average yield is 13,632 trays per hectare which is up from 13,401 trays per hectare in 2018/19.
+The average yield is 14,276 trays per hectare which is up from 13,627 trays per hectare in 2019/20.
 This includes orchards that are not yet fully mature.
-The average size per tray is 29.5, compared with 27.3 for the previous season.
+The average size per tray is 29.7, compared with 29.5 for the previous season.